 Eco-trekking in Chiang Mai.
 There are tons of outfits that take you trekking, but steer away from all who offer elephant rides, floating on rafts, 'ethnic shows' and so on - hardly authentic and very touristified.
 What you want is a small outfit that takes you and your (small) group to a remote village where you are the only Westerners, and where the villagers dont put on a show for you.
 This should also include some trekking, the length of which depends on your schedule.
 It is worth asking around and doing some research in Chiang Mai to find a guide and tour you're comfortable with.

-(trekking can be arranged in other cities in Northern Thailand as well) about 8 years ago
+(trekking can be arranged in other cities in Northern Thailand as well) over 8 years ago

 Get away from the tourist crowds and head to the rural northeast, and stay in a rural village.
 Here eco is not a byword but a necessity: harvesting rainwater in areas where there is no mains supply, looking after the land so produce is sustainable, etc. Some places such as Gecko Villa (www.geckovilla.com)aim to help the local commuity by creating employment and encouraging reforestation, recycling etc.

-Andaman Discoveries is another option in the south of the country: one of the longest established eco outfits. over 7 years ago
+Andaman Discoveries is another option in the south of the country: one of the longest established eco outfits. almost 8 years ago